macblair221/tip-prediction-linear-regression/README.md

 # tip-prediction-linear-regression

-Predicting Restaurant Tips Using Linear Regression and Feature Engineering

-This project explores how different features influence the accuracy of tip prediction models using the Tips dataset.
-The goal is to build, visualize, and compare several linear regression models while demonstrating core machine learning concepts such as feature engineering, multicollinearity, standardization, and overfitting.

-The project was developed entirely in Python using NumPy, Pandas, and Plotly, inside a Jupyter Notebook.

-Overview

-I built and evaluated multiple regression models to understand which factors best predict the tip customers leave at a restaurant.
-The models tested include:

-Simple Linear Regression using total bill

-Multivariate Linear Regression using total bill + table size

-Standardized Two-Feature Model

-Fourth-Degree Polynomial Regression to study overfitting

-Model with One-Hot Encoded Categorical Features (day of the week)

-Each model was trained using the normal equation, and evaluated using mean squared error (MSE).

-Key Concepts Demonstrated
-• Linear Regression from First Principles

-Design matrices were created manually and parameters were solved using

-𝑤
-∗
-=
-(
-𝑋
-𝑇
-𝑋
-)
-−
-1
-𝑋
-𝑇
-𝑦
-.
-w
-∗
-=(X
-T
-X)
-−1
-X
-T
-y.
-• Feature Engineering

-The project includes:

-Polynomial features up to degree 4

-Standardization

-One-hot encoding of categorical variables

-Comparison of feature importance

-• Model Evaluation

-Each model’s performance was assessed with:

-Mean Squared Error (MSE)

-Visual inspection through plots (2D, 3D, polynomial curves)

-Extrapolation behavior (to show overfitting)

-• Visualization

-Interactive Plotly charts were generated, including:

-Scatter plots

-Regression lines

-3D regression surfaces

-Polynomial hypothesis functions

-Results Summary
-Model	MSE
-Total Bill Only	~1.0360
-Total Bill + Table Size	~1.0146
-Standardized Two-Feature	~1.0146
-Fourth-Degree Polynomial	~0.9454
-Total Bill + OHE Day	~1.0317
+This project analyzes how different features influence the accuracy of predicting restaurant tip amounts using linear regression.
+The goal is to compare multiple models, evaluate their performance, and explore how feature engineering affects predictions.

+The project was completed in Python using Jupyter Notebook, NumPy, Pandas, and Plotly.

+# Overview

+I built several regression models to determine which features best predict the tip a customer leaves.
+The models include:

+  1. Simple linear regression using total bill

+  2. Multivariate regression using total bill and table size

+  3. Standardized two-feature model

+  4. Fourth-degree polynomial regression

+  5. Linear regression with one-hot encoded categorical features (day of week)

+All models were trained using the closed-form normal equation and evaluated using mean squared error (MSE).

+# Key Concepts Demonstrated

+    - Linear regression from first principles

+    - Manual design matrix creation

+    - Feature engineering: polynomial features, standardization, and one-hot encoding

+    - Multicollinearity awareness and avoiding rank-deficient matrices

+    - Overfitting vs. generalization

+    - Model evaluation using MSE

+    - Visualization with Plotly (2D, 3D, polynomial curves)